 1. Are all of the District Courts open during this public health crisis?

 Yes, all District Courts are open to conduct business and hearings.
 Physical access to a courthouse is subject to the orders regarding health and safety protocols established by the Supreme Judicial Court and Executive Office of the Trial Court.
-For further details, please see the Supreme Judicial Court’s Fifth Order Regarding Public Access to State Courthouses and Court Facilities.
+For further details, please see the Supreme Judicial Court’s Sixth Order Regarding Access to State Courthouses and Court Facilities.

 2. Which matters will the District Courts be conducting in person?